cybozu/protobuf/es/packages/protoc-gen-es-cybozu-validate/README.md

 ```

 This is designed to provide validation functions for each field, not for each message type, as it is intended for frontend form validation.

+## Limitation

+`protoc-gen-es-cybozu-validate` does not support following features:

+- RegExp validation
+- UNICODE and PRECIS normalization